kiboko-labs/bisous/README.md

       group: marketing
       scoped: true
       localised: true
+    - code: weight
+      type: metric
+      strategy: ad-hoc
+      group: logistics
+      metric:
+        family: Weight
+        unit: KILOGRAM
+    - code: image
+      type: image
+      strategy: ad-hoc
+      group: marketing
 ```

 ### The `groups:` section

-This section describes the attribute groups that will be created in Akeneo.
+This section describes the attribute groups that will be created in Akeneo, with the following fields:

+* `code` (string): it will contain the attribute group code in Akeneo
+* `label` (array): it contains a map of the labels of this group, having key as locale ISO code and value as actual label.

 Example: